YuekunElla/STAT220/README.md

       * Creating a project report

+5. **Project 5:**

+      * Part A: Scraping data from the web

+      * Part B: Analysing features of the text used in government minister releases

+      * Part C: Creating a visualisation by scraping and joining data

+      * Creating a project report

 If you want to learn me more, you can also check out my [Linkedin profile page](https://www.linkedin.com/in/yuekun-yao-6051a7293).😊